Pogy-Bot/Pogy/README.md

 ## Donate 💸

-You can donate Pogy and make it stronger than ever [by clicking here](https://paypal.me/pogybot)!
+You can donate and make it stronger than ever [by clicking here](https://paypal.me/pogybot)!

 ## Credits 🙌
 [Old Credits](https://github.com/peterhanania/pogy#credits)